-I am grateful for the support of the Nippon Electric Company Fund, granted through the Provost's Committee at MIT, and for support from the Ford Foundation of New Delhi.
-I wish to thank the faculty and staff of the National Institute of Advanced Studies, Indian Institute of Science Campus, Bangalore, for their friendship and support, and in particular, the Director of the Institute, Prof. Roddam Narasimha, FRS, for his continuing friendship.
+I am grateful for support from the Nippon Electric Company Fund, granted through the Provost's Committee at MIT, from the Ford Foundation of New Delhi, and in the fall of 2001 from Media Lab Asia.
+I wish to thank the faculty and staff of the National Institute of Advanced Studies (NIAS), Indian Institute of Science Campus, Bangalore, for their friendship, hospitality and support on two stays as Sir Ashutosh Mukerjee Visiting Professor, and in particular, the Director of the Institute, Prof. Roddam Narasimha, FRS, for his continuing friendship.
+An earlier version of part of this paper was delivered as the M.S.
+Srinivas Memorial Lecture in December 2001, (available as NIAS Special Publication SP7-02.)
+An earlier version of other sections of the paper are included in the September 2002 issue of the Journal of the Administrative Staff College of India (Hyderabad).